-The Next Grid
+The Plan to Build the Next Electric Grid

 The American electric grid is an engineering marvel, arguably the single largest and most complex machine in the world.
 It’s also 40 years old and so rickety that power interruptions and blackouts cost the economy some $150 billion a year.
 The idea of building a connected “smart” grid that can route power intelligently is beyond daunting, no matter how much stimulus money gets thrown at it.
 But if we want to cut carbon, we have no choice.
 Today’s grid simply cannot handle a large-scale rollout of the clean-energy sources outlined in this series.